maforn/microPandOS/README.md

 #### Interrupts: Local Timer
 When the time slice allocated to the current process finishes, an interrupt is fired, at this point, we update the current process' status and put it at the end of the ready queue.
 Then we call the scheduler.
 #### Interrupts: Device Finished
-When a device finishes elaborating the command that it received, it will fire an interrupt.
+When a device finishes elaborating the command that it received or encounters a problem, it will fire an interrupt.
 The function that handles this will check which device has an interrupt active by checking the Interrupting Devices Bit Map, storing the status, sending an ACK to the device, and then sending a message to the SSI to unlock the waiting process and send the result of the operation.

 ---
 ### The SSI